-Nona Richardson was named Senior Associate Athletics Director at UC Davis in March 2007 before assuming Director of Athletics duties on an interim basis in 2011 following the retirement of Greg Warzecka.
+Nona Richardson was named Senior Associate Athletics Director at UC Davis in March 2007 before assuming Director of Athletics duties on an interim basis in for the 2011-12 academic year following the retirement of Greg Warzecka.
+She currently serves as Executive Senior Associate Athletics Director.
 She has brought extensive experience to her role at UC Davis which includes overseeing compliance, student services and sports medicine programs, as well as sport supervision.

 Richardson has experienced intercollegiate athletics from a variety of roles, most recently during her tenure at Ball State, where she served as the senior woman administrator.
 There she oversaw daily operations for sports medicine, and strength and conditioning while also supervising seven sports, including women's basketball and women's volleyball.Her contributions at Ball State also included student-athlete services, community outreach programming, career development education, student-athlete awards, and other related areas while also serving as a Title IX and gender equity resource.